Amidst the current crisis, many restaurants can’t see a way to survive long enough to outlast lockdown.

 You don’t need an app or a website to post recipe videos, human interest stories, or cooking tips on social media.

-Here’s an example: Every Monday, post your menu for the week.
+For example, every Monday, post your menu for the week.
 Use that menu to create quick food prep videos or the story of why you chose a particular dish.

 Get younger customers involved.
 Teens and young people are expert social media users, and they’ll think of things you might not.

-Supplies are no longer available on a regular basis, so successful restaurants and chefs are reducing the menu, prioritizing dishes that travel well and reheat easily such as hotpots, curries, stews, lasagna, and pies.
+Supplies are no longer available on a regular basis, so successful restaurants and chefs are reducing the menu, prioritising dishes that travel well and reheat easily such as hotpots, curries, stews, lasagna, and pies.